Kentthou/Kentthou/README.md

 - 👯 I’m looking to collaborate on open-source cybersecurity tools or web apps.
 - 📫 Reach me via [#](#).
 -->
-## 🚀 About Me
+  🚀 About Me

-- 🌱 Sharpening my cybersecurity expertise, currently focusing on securing web apps, leveraging Python and PowerShell skills.
+- 🌱 Sharpening my cybersecurity expertise.
+Currently focusing on securing web applications, getting familiar with React and TailwindCSS, and learning to set up a SIEM on a virtual machine using the ELK stack.

 - ⚡ Fun fact: [This is awesome](https://youareawesome.netlify.app/)!